Skip to content ↓

 Filling in an application form is the first step for students who would like to be considered for a place at Ada, the National College for Digital Skills.

-Once a student has applied, they will receive an invitation to an Assessment Centre, which will consist of two, 10 minute interviews (with a 5-minute break in between) which are designed to assess their aptitude and motivations for studying at Ada.
+Once a student has applied, they will receive an invitation to an Assessment Centre (Lift-off day), which will consist of two 10 minute interviews (with a 5-minute break in between) which are designed to assess their aptitude and motivations for studying at Ada.

-Before completing the Assessment Centre, students will need to complete three pre-assessment tasks at least 24 hours beforehand.
+Before completing the Assessment Centre (Lift-off day), students will need to complete three pre-assessment tasks at least 24 hours beforehand.

 1. Predicted grades and attendance

-Students are required to email a scan of their most recent set of predicted GCSE grades and attendance percentage.
-This must be supplied by their school and be clear that it has been supplied by their school (for example, printed on headed paper).
-You will be provided with a link to a form via email.
+Students are required to provide a copy of their most recent school report, including a set of predicted GCSE grades and attendance percentage.
+It must be clear that it has been supplied by their school (for example, printed on headed paper).
+You will receive an email with a link to a form and use this to upload a digital copy of this document.

 2. Additional support form

-The Additional support form is to be completed to tell us about any additional support the student may need when they come to Ada, this will also be sent via email.
+The Additional support form is mandatory.
+It is designed for applicants to inform us of any additional support they may need when studying at Ada.
+This will also be sent via email.

 Please note that this won't be used as part of our decision-making process.
-However, we may contact their current school to share additional details with us, but only if we make an offer to the student to join our Sixth Form.
+However, we may contact the applicant's current school to ask for additional details, but only if we decide to make them an offer to join our Sixth Form.

-If for any reason the student will not be able to complete the pre-assessment tasks or attend the Assessment Centre, they need to contact us urgently to see if we are able to make alternative arrangements.
+If for any reason the applicant is not able to complete the forms or attend their Lift-off day, they need to contact us urgently to discuss the possibility of alternative arrangements.